Ready to learn the real differences between Amazon Seller Central and Vendor Central?

-Remember, though, if you opt to go with Vendor Central, Amazon will likely attempt to negotiate your prices down even more over time.
+Remember, though, if you opt to go with an Amazon Vendor account, Amazon will likely attempt to negotiate your prices down even more over time.
 If you don’t comply, the company might look for another supplier.

-Then you profit margin becomes 0.
+Then your profit margin becomes 0.
 At least with Amazon sales.

 As a Seller Central retailer on Amazon, though, you’re free to set the price that you like.
 Of course, if it’s not competitive, you might find that you price yourself out of the market.
 You’ll likely have to thread a needle that gives you a great profit margin while still maintaining a competitive edge.